Introduction to Operating Systems

 I will occasionally give short “pop quizzes” at the beginning of class (probably at least once a week).
 These quizzes will not be announced in advance.
 If you are late, you may miss the quiz (I won't repeat instructions) or not have enough time to complete it.

 If you miss a quiz, your grade will be zero (0).
-There will be NO make-up quizzes.
+Normally, I don't do make-up quizzes.
 I will drop the lowest three quizzes to account for when people are just having an off day and for unavoidable absences or power outages.
 (Contact me for medical emergencies, where this is not sufficient).

 The final exam will be cumulative.
 Details will be posted on the course schedule.